 Frequently Asked Questions

-At Simple Spaces, we have tenants from all over the world.
-Around 70% are exchange students staying for one semester, and the remaining 30% are longer term tenants working or studying here.
-Our age range is between 19-35, yet most are early 20’s.
+At Simple Spaces, we have members from all over the world.
+We have many exchange students staying for one semester or two semesters, as well as interns and some local workers.
+Our age range is usually between 19-30, yet most are in their early 20’s.

 Living with your friends abroad can be very exciting and Simple Spaces can offer you and your friends a place to live together.
 Most of our houses can hold up to four guests.
 When applying to stay with us, please let us know if you have others you would like to live with.

 We make sure that we do the best job we can to pair you up with other housemates you will get along well with.
 We take into consideration both your own personal preferences as well as those of current and incoming tenants.
-We ask each potential tenant to have a video call with us before signing a contract.
-It’s a great way to get to know each other and answer any questions you may have.
 Once all housemates have signed their contracts and paid their deposit, we will connect you with your new housemates.

 Absolutely!
 We know that living in Korea also gives your friends and family members a great reason to also visit Korea.
 While we don’t have any specific rules about hosting your loved ones, but here are some guidelines: